-- Accreditation Preparation: Key performance management resources to support the performance management documentation requirements of voluntary public health accreditation
+- Accreditation Preparation and Support: Key performance management resources to support the performance management documentation requirements of public health accreditation

-- Technical Assistance: PHF’s Performance Management and Quality Improvement Experts are available to provide on-site facilitation, coaching, and training to organizations on how to effectively build and implement a performance management system
+- Performance Management On-Site Technical Assistance: PHF’s Performance Management and Quality Improvement Experts are available to provide on-site facilitation, coaching, and training to organizations on how to effectively build and implement a performance management system